huangyuxiang03/huangyuxiang03.github.io/_pages/blogs/locret.md

 ### Existing Efficient Inference Approaches

-KV cache is always a bottleneck of inferene throughput, for which abunch of KV cache-centric efficient inference algorithms are proposed.
+KV cache is always a bottleneck of inference throughput, for which abunch of KV cache-centric efficient inference algorithms are proposed.
 We categorize them into *algorithm optimization* and *system optimization*

 Algorithm Optimization: